 Watch our detailed video guide on our top 10 redfin lures below

 Fishing Lake Victoria Shepparton

 Lake Victoria Shepparton can be a very challenging fishing destination due to the excessive volume of ribbon weed.
 From time to time this is cleared by the local council making fishing great until it eventually grows back.
-Hopefully, in time local council can lock in the clearing as a scheduled annual task which keeps the lake fishable.
+Hopefully, in time local council can lock in the clearing as a scheduled annual task that keeps the lake fishable.
 Here is the latest update by Shappearton news.
 Therefore fishing with single hooks instead of trebles and weedless rigs is a good idea. using a kayak is also a great method to access zones without substantial weed.

 Here you can catch yellowbelly, Murray cod, redfin, trout and carp.
 Goldfish have also been reported in this lake.
 Stocked trout are annually released into the lake prior school holidays, more details of that below under catching trout at lake Victoria.
 Fishing can be good all year round with perch more active in the warmer months and trout more active in the colder months.
 Whilst carp can be caught in good number particularly around Spring.
 You’re always likely to get more bites on sunrise and sundown but with some effort on any given day or time.
 For those fishing with bait powerbait and worms suspended from a float an ideal option here, Please find information below about targeting those specific species in our Lake Victoria Shepparton Fishing Guide.

 The lake is shallow and weedy.
 We recommend using single hooks instead of trebles where possible.
 Lightly weighted grub and minnow style soft plastics are very effective on yellowbelly ( golden Perch ), estuary perch, carp and trout.
 Lipless Crankbaits, blades, cranks and shallow diving hard-body lures are a great all-around choice.

 - eco gear ZX40